 According to the scientists, the widespread introduction of free summer city camp programs can reduce the prevalence of overweight and obesity among children from poor families.
 Future studies need to replicate these results in different regions, as well as determine the optimal “dose” of such programs.

-We previously reported that the habit of playing outdoors at 2.5 years of age was associated with a reduced risk of developing obesity at age seven.
+We previously reported that the habit of playing outdoors at 2.5 years old was associated with a reduced risk of developing obesity at age seven.